EDiLD/edild.github.com/_posts/2016-07-14-localecotox.md

 It is an incredibly important resource for ecotoxicology.
 Thanks @USEPA for making this available!

-I hopefully showed that it is worth having a local mirror of this database: it gives much much more flexibility than the web interface and you can get directly the data you need in R (where can can further process it).
+Hopefully, I showed that it is worth having a local mirror of this database: it gives much more flexibility than the web interface and you can get directly the data you need in R (where can can further process it).
 I must admit: Because the database is so huge it need some time to get familiar with it and to use it efficiently (what are the tables?
 What are the variables therein?
 What are the meaning of the codes?).

 I only showed two example queries here, but don't take them serious!